-What an earth is a Valvebucker®..!?
 Simply put, Valvebucker is the only tube driven electric guitar pickup in the world.
 No more, no less.
 And… truth be told – the Valvebucker might also be the most important Ruokangas Guitars invention ever.
 Why?
-Because it’s out-of-this-world!
-The Valvebucker is something genuinely new and unique, that will expand your range to express your music.
-In other words – the Valvebucker might just blow your mind!
+Because it’s seriously out-of-this-world.

-The floor unit connects to the power supply provided with the guitar – or you can alternatively connect it to your regular pedalpower with 12VAC output.
+The PSU pedal connects to the power adapter provided with the guitar – or you can alternatively connect it to your own pedal power with a 12VAC output.
 Easy!

 Developing the Valvebucker would not have been possible without the invaluable input by Junnu “My Favourite Nightmare” Vuorela, Jorma “Father” Kostamo, Jyrki “Son” Kostamo and Lassi “Thunder” Ukkonen.
 Thank you!!!

 Fingers crossed – my crystal ball tells the Valvebucker has a bright future ahead..!

 Does it get hot?
 Is it battery driven?
 How does it integrate to the rest of the signal chain?
 On this short video Juha answers to a few of the most asked questions about the Valvebucker.